 Please tell us about potholes, missing signs, broken street lights or any other road faults.

 We spread salt to prevent ice from forming on our roads when frost or icy conditions are forecast, using a fleet of 16 gritters.
 Salting is normally completed within four hours and usually before 7am.

 Roads which are salted are dealt with in the following priority order:

-- Priority 1 Routes - are all ‘A’ Class carriageways, and designated routes to A & E Hospitals.
+- Priority one routes - are all ‘A’ Class carriageways and designated routes to A & E Hospitals.

-- Priority 2 Routes - are other major commuter roads (‘B’ class), major commuter/distributor roads carrying four service buses or more per hour between 6am and 10am, roads serving emergency services, public transport, centres, comprehensive and secondary schools, higher education establishments, roads with gradients greater than 10% and carrying more than 1000v/day and main access roads to rural communities and villages.
+- Priority two routes - are other major commuter roads (‘B’ class), major commuter/distributor roads carrying four service buses or more per hour between 6am and 10am, roads serving emergency services, public transport, centres, comprehensive and secondary schools, higher education establishments, roads with gradients greater than 10% and carrying more than 1000v/day and main access roads to rural communities and villages.

-- Other Carriageways - Only after all the Priority 1 and 2 routes are treated and open to traffic and when snow or ice is likely to persist for a continuous period of 24 hours.
+- Other carriageways - Only after all the Priority one and two routes are treated and open to traffic and when snow or ice is likely to persist for a continuous period of 24 hours.